 Sometimes the residual heat from the pasta is enough to thicken Carbonara sauce on its own.
-But we find it's not totally predictable.
+But I find it's not totally predictable.

 So here's a great trick: if your sauce needs a little help thickening, set the bowl over the pot of hot water in which you just cooked the spaghetti, tossing constantly with tongs until the sauce becomes silky and dreamy and clings just so to the spaghetti.
 It takes but a moment.